rnazmo/proper7y/README.md

 Note: These are notes to my future self.

 ### Policies

+- Tiny size
+- Minimum dependencies
+- Simple usage
+- Support only environment/software that I use frequently

 - Since this only provide a very simple function, I want to keep the code, usage (≒ option), and documentation very simple.
 - Avoid writing important information in Issues / Pull requests.
 (Because it is difficult to search).